catalyst/moodle-local_integrity/README.md

 * configurable default status for each of the statement (enabled or disabled by default);
 * capabilities to change a default state for each of the statements (integritystmt/PLUGIN_NAME:changedefault);
 * capability to bypass statement notice (local/integrity:bypassnotice);
+* a CLI script to reset user data for a course, an activity, a statement plugin, a user or all data in a system;

 ## Supported activities ##
  * Database